HISTORY:

 Very good

-Film stock and 3x reels are undamaged, all have leaders and film clips
+Film stock and 3x reels are undamaged, all have leaders and film clips plus "homemade" cardboard film clips to prevent film spilling everywhere!

 NO damage to the canister/case nor to any of the reels.
 This means no cracks, no missing sections and no parts are mishapen due to heat.

-No smells detected from the case and the film stock looks clean and shiny
+NO smells detected from the case and the film stock looks clean and shiny

 NO personal names or other writing on the library case and the film reels